petterreinholdtsen/kodi-invidious-plugin/README.md

 This plugin provides an [Invidious](https://invidio.us) client for [Kodi](https://kodi.tv).
 Invidious is a privacy-friendly web frontend to YouTube.

 **Note:** Currently, this plugin only works with Kodi 19 and newer.
-You can use the [kodi-18 tag](https://github.com/petterreinholdtsen/kodi-invidious-plugin/releases/tag/kodi-18) for version 18.

 ## Installation